Skip to main content

 • it keeps normal releases simpler

-• it still allows controlled component-specific deployment paths
+• it still allows controlled component-specific deployment paths where they are intentionally supported

 • it reduces accidental deletion risk by putting safety guards into the infra logic